Making an ISO

 kernel in QEMU, as well as running it on actual hardware!

-To do this, we’re going to use a GRUB tool called grub-mkrescue
+To do this, we’re going to use a GRUB tool called grub-mkrescue.
+We have to

 create a certain structure of files on disk, run the tool, and we’ll get an